nchen99/gesture-controlled-drone/README.md

 [![Screen-Shot-2022-04-25-at-10-55-11-AM.png](https://i.postimg.cc/Nfnr1Dpk/Screen-Shot-2022-04-25-at-10-55-11-AM.png)](https://postimg.cc/SJWs460n)

 ### Obstacle Avoidance(Future Improvement)
 We added 6 infrared sensors in 6 directions, each sensor will tell the drone how far away is an abstacle in a direction.
 The 200-DK board will then figure out in which direction and in what speed the drone should move away from the obstacle.
+Here is a link to a video demo of the tests completed so far: https://youtu.be/gh6r0lO72FQ

 [![Screen-Shot-2022-04-25-at-11-00-57-AM.png](https://i.postimg.cc/KjMhCZhz/Screen-Shot-2022-04-25-at-11-00-57-AM.png)](https://postimg.cc/SYkPMbsF)